The inability to strike a deal is the latest blow for the 2025 Toronto Blue Jays

 that was a jays team that seem doomed to fall short, no matter how good they were in the regular season.
 85, 87, 91 - all great teams that just could not advance at all in the playoffs. and then going up against Oakland, that had *dominated* the league 3 of the last 4 years; and here's Eckersley, having his cy young season, about to secure game two for them... the odds felt insurmountable. and then Alomar hits that ball out. it's hard to explain how it felt at the time. like announcing they were not going to just lie down this time; that they could get to the best of the best and if they could get to Eckersley in 1992, they could do anything.

-FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 23 October 2025 13:35 (two months ago)
+FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 23 October 2025 13:35 (three months ago)

 One other thing that has absolute zero bearing on anything but I think means something in how you experience the moment: the home run itself.
 Carter's HR was like a preview of McGwire's 62nd: weirdly flat and just cleared the LF fence.
 Springer's and (especially) Bautista's were mammoth.
 I don't know how long Bautista's was--I've certainly seen longer HR, from Reggie in the '71 ASG to Shohei last week.
 But it felt like the most violent HR I'd ever seen.
 Something about the swing Bautista put on the ball, and the way he froze for a split-second before flipping the bat.